Quick Answer

 Expanding the Candidate Pool

-Career guidance from Indeed explains that hiring teams often repost when initial candidates don't meet requirements or when they want to see a broader range of applicants.
+Hiring teams often repost when initial candidates don't meet requirements or when they want to see a broader range of applicants.
 While this serves the employer, it creates confusion for candidates who may have already reviewed or applied to an earlier version of the listing.

 Building Talent Pipelines